 The church was built by the Teutonic Knights in the first half of the 14th century.
 In the years 1609-1610, by the efforts of the parish priest were renewed, but the Swedish army destroyed it in 1626-1629.
 Several decades later, in 1670, the church was mentioned as a ruin.
-At the turn of the nineteenth and twentieth century a sacristy was added.
+Rebuilt, at the turn of the 19th and 20th centuries, it was enlarged with a sacristy.

-The building is made of bricks in gothic style on a pedestal of a field stones.
+The building is made of bricks in Gothic style on a pedestal of a erratic stones.
 It is orientated.
 It consists of an aisleless nave on a rectangular plan and a square, four-storey tower from the west.
 The sacristy on the north side is already a nineteenth-century addition.
-The tower in the corners is reinforced on the whole height with massive three-stepped buttresses, it has numerous holes on scaffold beams.
-A portal in a undertower porch and a pointed portal in the southern wall of the nave leads to the interior of the temple.
+The tower in the corners is reinforced on the whole height with massive three-stepped buttresses, it has numerous putlog holes on scaffold beams.
+A portal in a undertower porch and a pointed portal in the southern wall of the nave leads to the interior of the church.

 Website odznaka.kuj-pom.bydgoszcz.pttk.pl, Kościół p.w. św Wawrzyńca w Szczepankach.